FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 - [Don't Fear Starting from Scratch - Part 2: CSS](http://www.dontfeartheinternet.com/05-from-scratch/)
 - [Don't Fear Layout](http://www.dontfeartheinternet.com/08-layout/)

-By the end of the second day you'll should have a enough CSS written to begin approximating the rough layout of the website.
+By the end of the second day you'll should have a enough CSS written to begin approximating the rough layout of your Project 1 website.

 ---